- Learn about the UN Sustainable Development Agenda

 What actions in your community could play a bigger role in solving global environmental issues?

-1. Divide students into groups, and hand out a copy of the Get Inspired!
+Step 1: Divide students into groups, and hand out a copy of the Get Inspired!
 Activity Sheet to each.
 This activity guides groups to research a problem impacting the environment and come up with possible solutions using an organizational tool called a mind map.